 Section 10 Announcement of Election Results

-(1) Counting of votes shall follow immediately after the vote and the chairman shall announce the result of the election.
+(1) Counting of votes shall follow immediately after the vote and the chair shall announce the result of the election.

 (2) The election is won by those candidates who have received the required number of votes.